27

 Fires

 House fires are not uncommon.
-There are some precautions that need to be taken so your house doesn’t catch on fire.
+Some precautions must be taken so your house doesn’t catch on fire.

-- Never leave a candle unattended.
-Also, keep candles out of reach from children.
+• Never leave a candle unattended.
+Also, keep candles out of reach of children.

-- Keep the grill or any bon fires at least 10 feet away from the house.
+• Keep the grill or any bonfire at least 10 feet from the house.

 Choking

 Children are more likely to choke on items than adults.
-This is because children put everything in their mouth!
+This is because children put everything in their mouths!

-- Listen to the age suggestion on toys.
-Avoid buying small toys that children might put in their mouth.
+• Listen to the age suggestion on toys.
+Avoid buying small toys that children might put in their mouths.

-- Get down on your kids level and search for anything they might be able to choke on and place it at a higher location.
+• Get down on your kid’s level search for anything they can choke on, and place it at a higher location.

 Make Your Home a Safe Place